 - 1. Set the thermostat to the lowest setting. - 2.
 Close the disconnect(s) to provide line voltage to the furnace. - 3.
-Follow the procedures given on the operating instructions label attached to the furnace. - 4.
-Set the thermostat above room temperature and verify the sequence of operation.
-(See the SEQUENCE OF OPERATION.) - After the furnace has run for approximately five minutes, set the thermostat below room temperature and verify steps (9) through (11) of the SEQUENCE OF OPERATION.
+Follow the procedures given on the operating instruction label attached to the furnace. - 4.
+Set the thermostat above room temperature and verify the operating sequence.
+(See the Sequence of Operation). - After the furnace has run for approximately five minutes, set the thermostat below room temperature and verify steps (8) through (11) of the Sequence of Operation.
+(See pages 37 and 38).